Skip links

 Acne Scars

-Acne scars are the result of inflammatory acne.
-When the acne swells and breaks the follicle wall, skin attempts to repair the damage by forming new collagen fibers.
-However, the repair is not as smooth which results in acne scars.
+Acne scars occur as a result of inflammatory acne.
+When acne swells and breaks the follicle wall, the skin attempts to repair the damage by forming new collagen fibers.
+However, the repair process may not be smooth, leading to the formation of acne scars.

 Types of Acne Scars